HewlettPackard/hpe-sd-cloud/docker/examples/compose/sd-redis/README.md

 Here, a basic example of a Redis docker image prepared to work with Service Director can be found.
 As it, it is not suitable for a production environment.

+As Service Activator requires an external database as well, for the purpose of this example we are using `postgres:13-alpine` for a PostgreSQL 13 database.
+You can find an example using an Oracle database instead in [sd-oracle](../sd-oracle).
+For production environments you should either use an external, non-containerized database or create an image of your own.

 Redis is an open source (BSD licensed), in-memory data structure store, used as a database, cache and message broker.
 It is used by Service Director UI to support _push notifications_ and _session management_ in a distributed environment (when more than a UI image is deployed).

 More information regarding Redis image can be found in [Redis Docker](https://hub.docker.com/_/redis/).